- Sara recently joined Acme, a company just like yours.

 Your next steps

-💡 Pin a message in your newly created channel.
+💡 Add a reaction to a message in a channel.